FoundSpace/AssemblyVideoTranscript/README.txt

 free account, and I'm unsure if it renews or not.
 The Assembly_Key file has a placeholder fake key that you need to modify and change out with your own key.
 Simple copy and paste :)

-- Make sure ffmpeg is installed in your computer.
-On make this is a bit simpler, I think it is just using whatever package installer you have in your virtual environment to get ffmpeg up and running.
-I made this on windows however which there are a couple different ways to do this.
+- Make sure ffmpeg is installed on your computer.
+To make this is a bit simpler, I think it is just using whatever package installer you have in your virtual environment to get ffmpeg up and running.
+I made this on windows however which means there are a couple different ways to do this.
 Personally I installed it manually through the website and included it in the "Path" for the computer.
 In your virtual environment, the "subprocess" takes care of any future use for ffmpeg.